pushkar-anand/aka/README.md

 # bashAliasCreator

-Easily create aliases for bash shells.
-No need to edit your .bashrc every time to add an alias. bashAliasCreator does that for you in just one line.
+Easily create aliases for bash/zsh shells.
+No need to edit your .bashrc/.zshrc every time to add an alias. bashAliasCreator does that for you in just one line.

 ## Installation